ghxiao/city-bench/README.md

 * Python scripts:  `script_id parameter`

-    Scripts are the main option to extend the benchmark creation i.a. with the calculation of spatial relations.
-Parameter are entered separated by space and can be either a constant text (in double quotes) or variables, which are replaced with the corresponding value on execution.
-Note that scripts are treated as a data source, hence the methods `open(args)` and `read()` have to be implemented.
+    Scripts are the main option to extend the benchmark creation i.a. with the calculation of spatial relations. `parameter` are entered separated by space and can be either constant texts (in double quotes) or variables, which are replaced with the corresponding value on run time.
+Note that scripts are treated as a data source, hence the methods `open(parameter)` and `read()` have to be implemented.
 In the read method n-tuples have to be returned by the python command `yield`.

    `source id3 "contains" id2 id2`, which calls the spatialRelationsReader.py function to calculate the inside relation with the same file as the input